-US Student Visa Discussion And Our Services
+US Student Visa Services and Information

 What is the Student Visa Process?

-or individuals coming to the United States to participate in a formal academic course of study, vocational study, or pursuant to an exchange visitor program, either an F (academic), M (vocational) or J (exchange visitor) visa is required.
+For individuals coming to the United States to participate in a formal academic course of study, vocational study, or pursuant to an exchange visitor program, either an F (academic), M (vocational) or J (exchange visitor) visa is required.
 Such activities are NOT usually permitted in a visitor visa status.
 Complying with student visa requirements is extremely important.

 Most students come to the US in F-1 student visa status, for academic study purposes.
 Securing an F student visa (or changing status within the United States to F-1 status), requires admission to a proper US school and course of study.
 Upon admission, the US school will provide the applicant with an I-20 document.
 Upon receipt of that I-20, you will then pay the required SEVIS fee, and then may apply for a student visa (or submit a change of status in certain situations to F-1 status).